MobileCaddy/mobilecaddy-app-addon-recent-items/README.md

 ### addRecentItem ###

-Adds an item to the recent items list
+Adds an item to the recent items list.

 #### Example ####